Ignoring function outputs

-This example shows how to disregard some function output by using the tilde (~) operator.
+This example shows how to ignore some of the function's output data using the tilde (~) operator.

-Suppose we have some data array.
+Let's say we have some data set.
 We need to find the element with the minimum value and its index.

 A = rand(5,5)

-To find the element with the minimum value and its index, there is a function findmin()
+To search for an element with a minimum value and its index, there is a function findmin().

 (min, idx) = findmin(A)

-Now there are two variables in the workspace.
+There are now two variables in the workspace.
 In this case, the variables are small.
 However, some functions return results that consume much more memory.
-Therefore, to ignore the output of a function, use the tilde operator at any position in the argument list.
-In our example, only the index of the minimum value can be output.
+Therefore, in order to ignore the output of the function, use the tilde operator at any position in the argument list.
+In our example, you can only output the index of the minimum value.

 (~, idx) = findmin(A)

-You can ignore any number of function outputs by using the tilde operator.
-You can also output the first N output data of the function and ignore all other output data.
+You can ignore any number of function outputs using the tilde operator.
+You can also output the first N outputs of the function and ignore all other outputs.
 In our case, we can get the minimum value of the function without an index.
-Thus, only one variable will be created.
+This way, only one variable will be created.

 minA = findmin(A)

-In this article we have learnt how to reduce the output of variables in some functions using the tilde operator (~).
+In this article, we have figured out how to reduce the output of variables in some functions using the tilde (~) operator.